Geoff Chappell - Software Analyst

 The relevance of a source-code package from 1997 is that Caldera had on 23rd July 1996 bought from Novell the operating system products that had been known as DR DOS and Novell DOS, and this OpenDOS 7.01 looks to be a development of Novell DOS 7.0.
 Importantly, its system files have the same code that allows Novell DOS 7.0 to pass the AARD tests.
 The hope then is that although these source files are dated 1997, they retain comments that help date the change to 1992 or 1993.

 Don’t get too excited, though.
 It’s not as if the code for accommodating the AARD tests is commented to say so, whether by mentioning the AARD signature or by explaining that the change had anything to do with an error from pre-release Windows 3.1.
 Indeed, none of the relevant code is commented at all.
-This likely won’t be news to any programmer (or to anyone who has ever managed one), but I can’t help wondering what comments might have been left and whether anything is reasonably inferred from their absence.
+This likely won’t be news to any programmer (or to anyone who has ever managed one), but I can’t help wondering what comments might have been left and whether any negative inference can reasonably be drawn from their absence.

 What each source file does have as possibly helpful commenting is an apparently systematic log of changes.
 This is near the start of each file and typically goes back to 1993 and sometimes even to 1987.
 The pickings are thin—each entry in these logs is just a date and a few words which might then be matched more or less credibly to code that worked around the AARD tests—but they are the closest that the public record has to a primary source for what the programmers thought they understood and did.